trilitech/tezos-developer-docs/docs/unity/reference/events.md

 ## `PairingRequested`

-Runs when the SDK attempts to pair with a wallet and returns the pairing information for the wallet.
+Runs when the SDK attempts to pair with a Beacon wallet on a non-WebGL platform and returns the pairing information that the application can use to generate a QR code.
+In most cases the application should use the Beacon popup window instead of generating the QR code itself.